 About

 πŸ‘‹ My name is Lauren.
-I live in Madison, WI, after spending much of my life in west-central Indiana.
+I live in Madison, WI, originally from West Lafayette, IN.
 In this house, we love the indie web.

 πŸ“ This site is published under the POSSE model: Publish (on your) Own Site, Syndicate Elsewhere.
-If you’re reading my posts on Mastodon, Bluesky, or Threads, it flows from here.
-It is powered by Micro.blog, an independent blogging platform built around the open web, with cross-posting baked in.
+If you’re reading my posts on Mastodon, Bluesky or Threads, it flows from here.
+The backend is powered by Micro.blog, an independent blogging platform built around the open web, with cross-posting baked in.
 When you reply to my posts on Bluesky and Mastodon (TBD Threads), your posts are syndicated here as a comment.

 ➑️ Question or suggestion?
 Talk to me.